maxdiluca/virtualrealitylab/content/opportunities/index.md

         #### Supported student programmes

         **<a href="https://www.birmingham.ac.uk/about/college-of-engineering-and-physical-sciences/computer-science/about/bsure">BSURE</a>** supports structured summer research opportunities for undergraduate students interested in research experience, technical development and project work.
+See our [BSURE 2025 summer research group](/post/bsure-2025/) update for a recent example.

         **Research Volunteering Scheme in Psychology** supports Year 2 Psychology students who want to work as research assistants, including literature searching, ethics preparation, data collection and other research support activities.